Trinity Cathedral Music 2014

 Turn and Face the Strange: David Bowie Liturgy

-What do David Bowie’s classic rock song “Space Oddity” and Christ’s agony in the garden have in common?
-Come to this alternative Lenten liturgy set to the songs of consummate musical chameleon David Bowie.
+What do David Bowie's classic rock song "Space Oddity" and Christ's anguish in the garden have in common?
+Come to this alternative Lenten liturgy set to the songs of consummate musical chameleon to find out.
+From a theological examination of "Major Tom" to the meditation on death found on "The Next Day," the music, mingled with readings and prayers, span Bowie's career.
+All proceeds from a free-will offering benefit Trinity's hunger programs, which served more than 40,000 meals last year.

 Saturday, July 12, 2014, 7:00 p.m., Trinity Courtyard

 As part of the national celebration marking the 50th anniversary of the Beatles coming to America, an outdoor alternative liturgy set to the music of the world's most timeless band.
 A lineup of Portland musicians will perform The Beatles' songs of grace, transcendence, peace, justice and, most of all, love, love, love.

 Directed by Mia Hall Miller

 Pacific Youth Choir continues its residence at Trinity Cathedral with 10 choirs and singers ranging in age from 5 – 19.
 The mission of the Pacific Youth Choir is to instill a lifelong love of music in each student.
 Through practice, performance, and education, PYC singers build their skills and emerge as confident young adults.
 Trinity’s music ministry is committed to the music education of young people and is happy once again to host the Pacific Youth Choir at Trinity.

 Elementary and Middle School Choirs (Music Makers, Nova, and Cascadia)

 5:00 pm High School Choirs (Coro Pacifica, Tsunami, Pacific, and Chamber)